-The Board or a committee of the Board should:
+The board or a committee of the board should:

-- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.
+(a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and

+(b) disclose, in relation to each reporting period, whether such a review has taken place.

 There are inherent ongoing risks associated with design, manufacture, trial and commercialisation of medicines.
-The Board continuously reviews the activities of the Group to identify key business and operational risks and, where possible, will implement policies and procedures to manage such risks.
+The Board continuously reviews the activities of the Company to identify key business and operational risks and, where possible, will implement policies and procedures to manage such risks.